 At the end of each practice we lie down for ten minutes for deep relaxation.
 Your body cools down.
 So please bring along whatever you feel you may need to make sure you stay warm and comfortable... socks, a cardi, or a throw perhaps?

 It's best not to eat or drink caffeine in the hour before your session.
 Or just eat lightly.
 Avoid nicotine all together, natch!

 When to arrive

-It's good to arrive five minutes or so before your session.
-If you arrive more than 15 minutes before your session, you may find the door closed.
+Please aim to arrive at least five minutes or so before your session starts so we can be sure to begin on time.
+If you arrive more than 30 minutes before your session, you may find the door closed.

-Try and arrive in good time.
 If you arrive a bit late, don't worry.
-Come in very quietly so as to cause minimal disturbance to other students during the opening meditation and I'll help settle you in.
+Come in quietly so as to cause minimal disturbance to other students during the opening meditation and I'll help settle you in.